dezitter/til/web/http.md

-# Today I Learned - HTTP

-## What is the maximum number of connections a browser can make ?
+# What is the maximum number of connections a browser can make ?

 Theoretically, a limit of two connections per hostname is suggested by **HTTP/1.1**.